Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Much Is Rent In Ontario?

 Rent varies a lot across Ontario.
 Some cities are very expensive, while others are much more affordable.
-Here are a few cities in Ontario and their average rent for a 1-bedroom apartment, as of end of 2023:
+Here are a few cities in Ontario and their average rent for a 1-bedroom apartment, as of the end of 2024:

 CityAverage Monthly Rent